Our Trustees

 Professor Pamela Kearns PhD FRCPCH

 She was President of the European Society of Paediatric Oncology (SIOP Europe) from 2019 -2021 and continues to serve on the SIOP Europe Board.
-She has several European roles including Executive Board Member of the academic consortium ‘Innovative Therapeutics in Childhood Cancer’ (ITCC), Chair of ITCC’s European Sponsor Institutions Committee and Steering Committee member of the International multi-stakeholder platform ‘ACCELERATE’.
+She has several European roles including Executive Board Member and President-Elect of the academic consortium ‘Innovative Therapeutics in Childhood Cancer’ (ITCC), Chair of ITCC’s European Sponsor Institutions Committee and Steering Committee member of the International multi-stakeholder platform ‘ACCELERATE’.
 Her research interests are focussed of drug development and innovation of design and delivery of clinical trials for childhood cancers.
-She was also a Senior Clinical Advisor to Cancer Research UK from 2015 to 2020 and is a Trustee of a Child of Mine, a charity dedicated to supporting bereaved parents.
+She was also a Senior Clinical Advisor to Cancer Research UK from 2015 to 2020 and is Chair of the Board of Trustees of a Child of Mine, a charity dedicated to supporting bereaved parents.

 Professor Sir Mike Richards CBE MD FRCP FRCR (Hon) FRCPath (Hon) FRCSEd (Hon)